ENCCS/julia-for-hpc/content/development.rst

    - What development tools exist for Julia?
    - How can I write modules and packages in Julia?
-   - How can reprodubible environments be created?
+   - How can reproducible environments be created?
    - How are tests written in Julia?

 .. instructor-note::